BlueM/TEIShredder/README.markdown

 Status of the project
 ---------------------
-Part of TEIShredder is production-ready, but at the moment some parts are rather fragmentary, as it was forked from a larger project.
-Please keep that in mind when considering to use it.
+Part of TEIShredder is production-ready, but at the moment some parts are rather fragmentary or inflexible, as it was forked from a larger project.
+Personally, I’d suggest waiting some more time before considering to use it, as the API is not yet stable.

 Using it
 ===========